blacksrc/jQuery-Placeholder/README.md

 ```
 If the browser supports HTML5 placeholder attribute, then the plugin doesn't do anything.
 But, if the browser does not support it.
 The plugin will do its job.

-If you want to force any old or new browser to use the plugin you can set `force` option as `true`.
+If you want to force any old or new browser to use the plugin placeholder no matter the browser support it or not you can set `force` option as `true`.
 Just like this:
 ```javascript
   $("input[type='text']").placeholder({ force: true }); // Select all text inputs and force all browsers
   $("input, textarea").placeholder({ force: true }); // Select all inputs and textarea and force all browsers